zellwk/zellwk.com/src/posts/2019-04-24-hide-content-accessibly.md

 }
 ```

-This method is still incredibly new.
+**DISCLAIMER:** This method is still incredibly new.
 I've only tested it on the latest versions of Firefox, Safari, and Chrome.
 I wasn't able to run a test on Edge and other browsers yet.

-Please feel free to take this snippet out for a spin.
+If you're an accessibility consultant, I'd greatly appreciate it if help me take this snippet out for a spin.

-And let me know if it works for you!
+For the rest: I don't recommend using this snippet in product yet.
+(Not until I get confirmation from accessibility experts).

 [1]:	https://snook.ca/archives/html_and_css/hiding-content-for-accessibility
 [2]:	https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html